What Do Temporal Graph Learning Models Learn?: Results

-\subsubsection{Temporal Granularity}
+\subsubsection{\circled{1} Temporal Granularity}

-The time stamps of edges in continuous-time datasets are typically highly granular, often down to the minute or even the second.
+The timestamps of edges in continuous-time datasets are typically highly granular, often down to the minute or even second.
 This granularity is also typically assumed for link prediction at inference time, suggesting that predictions for very exact points in time can be made.
-To challenge this assumption, we investigate the effects of both using more discrete timesteps and essentially removing temporal information altogether.
+To challenge this assumption, we investigate the effects of both using more discrete time steps and essentially removing temporal information altogether.

-\subheader{Approach.} For the three empirical datasets, we consider the following variants on which models are trained and tested.
+\subheader{Approach.} For the three empirical datasets, we consider the following variants on which models are trained and tested: